Snake69/MELGenKey/Docs/Readme.md

 3. Ability to sync trees on host machine, any other host machines running MELGenSys and utilizing the same tree, and any public tree sites (e.g., WikiTree.com, Ancestry.com, FamilySearch.org, etc).\
+4. Every data item in the database must be sourced/cited.\
-4. Simple to use for everyone, including computer-challenged users.\
+5. Simple to use for everyone, including computer-challenged users.\
-5. Always Open Source.\
+6. Always Open Source.\
 \
 \
 \